maranasgroup/optstoic-python/README.md

 OptStoic python package
 ========================
-Perform OptStoic analysis using python code that share the same data files with GAMS code.
+Perform OptStoic analysis using Python code that share the same data files with GAMS code.

 Note: All the examples are specific for glycolysis pathway generation.
 Currently, the main package is available in `optstoicpy` folder.
 We are working to move more modules into the package.

-##Requirement:
+## Requirement:
 *GLPK 4.47 or GUROBI solver
-Note: Commercial solvers are more robust than open source solvers.

 1. GLPK 4.47 installation
     ```bash